howardlau1999/yatcpu/README.md

 ### Your computer

-- Windows 10 or higher / Linux (Debian, Ubuntu, WSL1/2 or other distros)
+- Windows 10 or higher / Linux (Debian, Ubuntu, WSL1/2 or other distros) / macOS
     - We have tested on Windows 10 and WSL Debian 11
-    - macOS is **NOT** supported
+    - macOS is able to run the software simulation, but unable to write FPGA boards
 - Java 8 or higher
 - Scala 2.12 (not 3)
 - sbt